Skip to main contentSkip to footer content

 Childcare, day-to-day

-Encouraged by the support of Governor Kathy Hochul and Former Interim Chancellor Deborah Stanley, ESF is seeking proposals from licensed childcare providers to provide care for the children of ESF students and employees, as well as children in the community.
+Encouraged by the support of Governor Kathy Hochul and Former Interim Chancellor Deborah Stanley, ESF is reviewing proposals from licensed childcare providers to provide care for the children of ESF students and employees, as well as children in the community.

 In the interim, there are referral agencies to help you find a group or home-based care near home or work:

-These same agencies can help with income-based childcare subsidies to help pay for care
+These same agencies can guide parents and guardians through applications for income-based childcare subsidies to help pay for care, as well as for other services.

-Students and employees may enroll children at Upstate Medical University's Child Care Center (1.3 mi), and The Children's Learning Center at Onondaga Community College (~5mi).
-Both have waiting lists, but have excellent reputations so it's worth inquiring and adding your name added to those lists.
+• Students and employees may enroll children on a space-available basis at Upstate Medical University's Child Care Center (1.3 mi), and The Children's Learning Center at Onondaga Community College (~5mi).
+If you have a co-parent at that institution, your child is eligible for a higher priority tier of that waitlist.

 Notes:

 • Grad Student parents interested in activating Syracuse University GSO Family ad-hoc committee (formerly the Childcare Taskforce) for specific tasks should reach out to their Internal VP.
-Grad students (and all others) are also invited to send questions to Heather Engelman or Executive People Office Rebecca Hoda-Kearse.

 Childcare, conference travel